Fundamentals for architecture principles (part2)

 About Hans Nouwens

-Hans Nouwens is an experienced enterprise architect with 20+ years of practical experience in the field of ICT, infused with rigorous academic learning.
+Hans Nouwens is an experienced enterprise and sensemaking architect with 20+ years of practical experience in the field of ICT, infused with rigorous academic learning.
 He works as an architect and trusted advisor, mainly for Higher Education institutes.
 Enterprise engineering, enterprise architecture and enterprise governance are his specialties that come with DEMO and CGEIT certifications.
+With a team, Hans is responsible of the development of the new enterprise architecture approach: Sensemaking Architecture.

 More on Hans Nouwens.